aaronparker/aaronparker.github.io/_posts/2014-11-19-measure-impact-folder-redirection.md

 ## Logon Times of Different Profile Sizes and No Folder Redirection

 The following graph shows the logon time of user account configured for a roaming profile and with no folder redirection configured.
-We&#8217;ve averaged the logon times over a number of tests for small, medium and large roaming user profiles.
+We've averaged the logon times over a number of tests for small, medium and large roaming user profiles.

 <figure id="attachment_3772" aria-describedby="caption-attachment-3772" style="width: 1702px" class="wp-caption alignnone">[<img class="wp-image-3772 size-full" src="http://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile.png" alt="" width="1702" height="1078" srcset="https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile.png 1702w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-150x95.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-300x190.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-1024x648.png 1024w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-624x395.png 624w" sizes="(max-width: 1702px) 100vw, 1702px" />](http://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile.png)<figcaption id="caption-attachment-3772" class="wp-caption-text">Logon impact of profile sizes with no folder redirection</figcaption></figure>

 This shows a predictable increase in logon time as the profile grows - the larger the profile, the longer the logon time takes.
-In this case, because we&#8217;re using roaming profiles with no folder redirection, the entire profile is copied locally at user logon.
+In this case, because we're using roaming profiles with no folder redirection, the entire profile is copied locally at user logon.

 ## Logon Times of Different Profile Sizes with Folder Redirection Enabled

-Let&#8217;s use the same tests (same user account with the same small, medium and large profiles) and enable folder redirection for each of the user profile folders.
+Let's use the same tests (same user account with the same small, medium and large profiles) and enable folder redirection for each of the user profile folders.

 <figure id="attachment_3771" aria-describedby="caption-attachment-3771" style="width: 1700px" class="wp-caption alignnone">[<img class="wp-image-3771 size-full" src="http://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection.png" alt="" width="1700" height="1086" srcset="https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection.png 1700w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-150x95.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-300x191.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-1024x654.png 1024w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-624x398.png 624w" sizes="(max-width: 1700px) 100vw, 1700px" />](http://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection.png)<figcaption id="caption-attachment-3771" class="wp-caption-text">Logon impact of profile sizes with folder redirection</figcaption></figure>

 In this test, there is no statistically significant difference between logon times.
-The reason for a more consistent logon time is that with folder redirection, we aren&#8217;t copying data locally at logon, other than the user&#8217;s registry (NTUSER.DAT).
-In these tests, there won&#8217;t be much difference in the size of the registry, therefore the logon times are similar.
+The reason for a more consistent logon time is that with folder redirection, we aren't copying data locally at logon, other than the user's registry (NTUSER.DAT).
+In these tests, there won't be much difference in the size of the registry, therefore the logon times are similar.

 ## Logon Times of Different Profile Sizes with Citrix Profile Management